wengandrew/wengandrew.github.io/_pages/talks.md

 > *Electrochemical Society Spring Meeting, May 30 -- June 3, **2021*** (oral presentation) \
 > Authors: **A. Weng**, P. Mohtat, S. Lee, G. Less, A. Stefanopoulou

-### Spatio-temporal pattern formation in the Gray-Scott Model
+### Spatio-temporal pattern formation in the Gray-Scott model

 > *Congress of the Canadian Association of Physicists, Montreal, Canada, **2013*** (poster presentation) \
 > Authors: **A. Weng**, M. Karttunen \